Whigs (British political party)

-The Whigs were a political faction and then a political party in the Parliaments of England, Scotland, Ireland, Great Britain and the United Kingdom.
+The Whigs were a political party in the Parliaments of England, Scotland, Ireland, Great Britain and the United Kingdom.
 Between the 1680s and the 1850s, the Whigs contested power with their rivals, the Tories.
-The Whigs merged into the Liberal Party with the Peelites and Radicals in the 1850s.
-Many Whigs left the Liberal Party in 1886 to form the Liberal Unionist Party, which merged into the Conservative Party in 1912.
+The Whigs became the Liberal Party when the faction merged with the Peelites and Radicals in the 1850s.
+Many Whigs left the Liberal Party in 1886 over the issue of Irish Home Rule to form the Liberal Unionist Party, which merged into the Conservative Party in 1912.

-The Whigs began as a political faction that opposed absolute monarchy and Catholic Emancipation, supporting constitutional monarchism with a parliamentary system.
+The Whigs began as a political faction that opposed absolute monarchy and Catholic emancipation, supporting constitutional monarchism and parliamentary government, but also Protestant supremacy.
 They played a central role in the Glorious Revolution of 1688 and were the standing enemies of the Roman Catholic Stuart kings and pretenders.
 The period known as the Whig Supremacy (1714–1760) was enabled by the Hanoverian succession of George I in 1714 and the failure of the Jacobite rising of 1715 by Tory rebels.
-The Whigs took full control of the government in 1715 and thoroughly purged the Tories from all major positions in government, the army, the Church of England, the legal profession and local political offices.
+The Whigs took full control of the government in 1715 and thoroughly purged the Tories from all major positions in government, the army, the Church of England, the legal profession, and local political offices.
 The first great leader of the Whigs was Robert Walpole, who maintained control of the government from 1721 to 1742, and whose protégé, Henry Pelham, led the government from 1743 to 1754.
-Great Britain remained a single party state under the Whigs until King George III came to the throne in 1760 and allowed Tories back in.
-But the Whig Party's hold on power remained strong for many years thereafter.
-Thus historians have called the period from roughly 1714 to 1783 the "age of the Whig oligarchy".
+Great Britain approximated a one-party state under the Whigs until King George III came to the throne in 1760 and allowed Tories back in; however, the Whig Party's hold on power remained strong for many years thereafter.
+Historians have called the period from roughly 1714 to 1783 the "long period of Whig oligarchy".
+During the American War of Independence, the Whigs were the party more sympathetic to American independence and the creation of a democracy in the United States.